 Key Takeaways: The Legend of Green Boots on Mt Everest

 The story of Green Boots on Everest is a controversial and thought-provoking one.
 While the presence of his body on the mountain has become an important symbol for climbers, it has also sparked a debate about the ethics of leaving dead bodies on the mountain.
-While there are arguments for and against leaving bodies on Everest, it is clear that the issue raises important ethical and practical considerations for climbers and the wider public.
+While there are arguments for and against leaving them on Everest, it is clear that the issue raises important ethical and practical considerations for climbers and the wider public.

 As we continue to explore and push the boundaries of what is possible, it is important that we also consider the implications of our actions on the mountain in terms of the environment, as well as other social implications.
 Climbing Everest may be an incredible achievement, but it also comes with risks and responsibilities.